mirror-shades/svelte-chatbot/README.md

 ## build the app:
-Setup is extremely simpole.
+Setup is extremely simple.
 Add your API keys into the .env file where indicated, then run:
 ```
 npm install
 npm run dev